reysan-barillo/AppScript/README.md

-Here’s the updated **README** with the new feature and screenshot added:

----

 # Certificate Automation Script for Excel Training

 This project is a Google Apps Script designed to automate the generation and emailing of certification documents for **Excel Training** based on employee performance data in a Google Sheet.
 The script integrates with Google Sheets, Google Drive, and Gmail to streamline the certification process.